nsidc/qgreenland/README.md

 My attempts at X11 Forwarding so far haven't been very fruitful.
 My best attempt yielded a QGIS GUI with everything rendered _except_ text.

-If you can get X11 Forwarding to work, please updating puppetry and README for everyone else's edification!
+If you can get X11 Forwarding to work, please update the puppetry and README for everyone else's edification!

 #### Samba?